joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 * **Dev Tracker Backend & Database Debugging:** Resolved critical backend errors preventing the Dev Tracker app from saving data correctly.
 * **Isolated Development Environment:** Set up a complete, isolated development environment on a separate container, managed by PM2 and a separate Git branch.
 * **Habit Tracker & Pomodoro Timer:** Implemented full-stack Habit Tracker and Pomodoro Timer applications with dedicated microservices and interactive frontends.
 * **(NEW) UI/UX Bug Squashing & Habit Tracker Enhancement:** Fixed multiple UI bugs, removed unused features, and implemented a multi-click completion feature for the Habit Tracker.
 Resolved complex server deployment and caching issues.
+Implemented a robust automated database backup system, and added a full-featured Week View with drag-and-drop and a live time indicator to the Calendar app.

 ---

 ## 5. Work Completed (Specific to Current Major Task)